Noakhali-4

-Noakhali-4 is a constituency of the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024, the constituency is vacant.
+Noakhali-4 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Md.
+Shahjahan of the Bangladesh Nationalist Party.

 Boundaries

-The constituency encompasses of Subarnachar Upazila and Noakhali Sadar Upazila.
+The constituency encompasses Subarnachar and Noakhali Sadar upazilas.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2018 general election, the Election Commission expanded the boundaries of the constituency by adding two union parishads of Noakhali Sadar Upazila: Ashwadia and Niazpur.